Koredotcom/docs/docs/xo/automation/testing/regression-testing/batch-testing.md

 * The order in which the entities are to be extracted can be given as: `"entityOrder":["TransferAmount", "PayeeName"]`.
-<br/>If the order is not provided or partially provided, the platform determines the shortest route covering all the entities as the default order.
+If the order is not provided or partially provided, the platform determines the shortest route covering all the entities as the default order.